Racecaller. Occasional harness driver

 "It's hard to say what came first - my passion to be a radio announcer, or my dream to follow in the footsteps of the legendary Saturday afternoon racing hosts like Bob Cornish, Les Heil and John Vertigan.
 They seemed to be so authoritative, and have the audience hanging on every word - I wanted to be just like them."

 "My step to the Racing Host chair came in the mid-80s at 3DB when the regular Saturday night presenter took ill, and without warning I was thrown in at the deep end.
-Over the 20 years since, I've managed to make Saturday nights my own."
+Ever since, I've managed to make Saturday nights my own."

 "On the way, I've been privileged to work with the greats like Bill Collins, Brian Blackmore and Greg Miles.
 That's alongside all the production staff behind the scenes, who've helped me make the racing service informative and fun for punters."